-• In situations where there is an under recovery of costs, or where there is limited revenue opportunities in the WMA, to cover the costs of public interest functions, i.e.
+• In situations where there is an under recovery of costs, or where there is limited revenue opportunities in the WMA, to cover the costs of public interest functions, i.e. activities that are in the interest of the broader society, the Department will provide fiscal support to the affected CMAs.
+The

-activities that are in the interest of the broader society, the Department will provide fiscal support to the affected CMAs.
-The classification of the functions relating to those in the interest of the public is annexed to the strategy (Annexure 4).
+(Annexure 4).